 One of my beliefs, not just as an applied sport psychologist but as a person too, is that the concept of perfect does not exist.
 Striving to be perfect at something is alright as long as you know you’ll never get there.
 I am a very logical person and it is this analytical part of me which has led me to believe that chasing perfection is like trying to find the Loch Ness monster.
 Just because people talk about it doesn’t make it real.

 This Is The Reason Behind The Belief

-Prefect implies that no more improvement can take place.
+Perfect implies that no more improvement can take place.
 As improvement is never ending then this renders the concept of perfection as a misnomer.
-Think about it, for each time you get to something that you mislabelled as perfect you can still improve it further!
+Think about it, each time you get to something that you mislabelled as perfect you can still improve it further!
 So it wasn’t perfect in the first place, now was it?

 It should come as no surprise having read this why I dislike the “practice makes perfect” principle.
-And no Vince perfect prcatice doesn’t make perfect either.
+And no Vince … perfect practice doesn’t make perfect either!